magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 "Offers" generally correspond to what a user might select; a single-file offer is possible but so is a directory.
 In both cases, they are treated as "an offer" although a directory may consist of dozens or more individual files.

+XXX include compression in this revision, or allow that to be a future enhancement?

 ## Version Negotiation